 The company said it aimed to collaborate with internet service providers to reach millions of Nigerians in 200 public spaces across five cities by the end of 2019.

-The technology firm said it planned to share revenues with its partners to help them maintain and deploy the Wi-Fi service but did not disclose the expected advertising revenue split.
+Another, the technology firm said it planned to share revenues with its partners to help them maintain and deploy the Wi-Fi service.
+But did not disclose the expected advertising revenue split.